Dwain Chambers: Later career

 Chambers began his 2013 season with a 60 m win in Glasgow with a run of 6.58 seconds.
 A back injury affected his preparations for the 2013 European Indoor Championships, where he was eliminated in the heats.
 Outdoors, he won his fourth consecutive British Championship title, running 10.04.
 A month later at the World Championships in Moscow, he ran 10.14 in his heat to reach the semi-finals, where he was eliminated running 10.15.
 He anchored the British men's 4 × 100 m relay team and initially appeared to finish third, though the team was disqualified due to an invalid baton change between Harry Aikines-Aryeetey and James Ellington.
-He ended the year with second place finishes at the Rieti Challenge and Great North City Games.
+He ended the year with second-place finishes at the Rieti Challenge and Great North City Games.

-Chambers final year of international competiion came in 2014.
+Chambers final year of international competition came in 2014.
 He finished second in the 60 m at the British Indoor Championships, before going on to finish sixth in the 60 m final at the World Indoor Championships in a time of 6.52 s.
 This was the fastest time he had run the 60 m in since 2010.
 In his first three 100 m races of the outdoor season he failed to break 10.20, before hitting form during the British Championships.
 Going into the event, he was only ranked 10th in the UK, but he won the 100 m final, defeating Chijindu Ujah, who had broken 10 seconds three weeks earlier.
 Chambers' victory guaranteed him selection for the European Championships as his winning time was 10.12 secs, inside the European qualifying mark of 10.20.
 This was his fifth consecutive win at the British Championships.
 Chambers won his final medal in international competition at the 2014 IAAF World Relays in May, anchoring a team of Kilty, Harry Aikines-Aryeetey and James Ellington to a bronze.
 He won a fifth straight national title at the 2014 British Athletics Championships.
-Intially selected for the relay at the 2014 Commonwealth Games, he pulled out to focus on what would be his final international appearance at the 2014 European Championships in August.
+Initially selected for the relay at the 2014 Commonwealth Games, he pulled out to focus on what would be his final international appearance at the 2014 European Championships in August.
 Chambers missed out on a final individual medal by 0.02 seconds, finishing fourth in the 100 m final in 10.24, while his teammates Dasaolu and Aikines-Aryeetey reached the podium.